Read what David Groff discusses on Poets.org: “The Peril of the Poetry Reading: The Page Versus Performance”

 “Sure, public poetry events bring people together, creating a community for the most intimidating of the verbal arts.
 They allow us to encounter poets we admire or have never heard of, connecting the printed poem with the voice and mien of its creator, and adding new dimensions of meaning to the experience the page provides.
 Poetry readings allow a poet to test how new work reverberates, or doesn’t.
 And of course, for the poetry business itself, poetry readings are a hopeful sign for an art that seems paradoxically both more marginalized and more popular, especially in a culture that gauges the worth of an art by the size of its box office, where few large publishers issue books by poets, where poetry-reviewing has mostly vanished from mainstream media, and where according to the NEA fewer and fewer people read books of any kind.” —David Groff

 In this age of marketing on the internet, any average user trying to do marketing has lots of questions.
-Questions especially since there is no real measure of what seems at any moment to be working.
+Questions, especially since there is no real measure of what seems at any moment to be working.
 It is the problem of making sure the public sees your message—times one hundred.
 There is, at best, competition, that on that day or hour there is another event which may draw the same people.
-On the Web doesn’t this issue multiply.
-Granted the opportunity seems greater, still there are doubts.
+On the Web doesn’t this issue multiply?
+Granted the opportunity seems greater, still there are more questions, even doubts.
 The next question is “why” do people do what they do, why do they read what they read?

 What is the market for poetry books?
 Is there a shortage of poets?